 14. Water coming out of Fountains

-Most of the fountains make use of the laminar flow of water for decorative purpose.
+Most of the fountains make use of the laminar flow of water for decorative purposes.
 The water coming out of such fountains display a parabolic shape in real life.
-A similar parabolic shape can be seen by looking at the water coming out of a drinkable fountain.
+A similar parabolic shape can be seen by looking at the water coming out of a drinking fountain.

 15. Top of a Bread Loaf

 A bread loaf is curved on the top.
 Hence, the parabolic shape can be observed easily.

 When a firecracker is launched into the air, it explodes after reaching a certain height.
 The chemical substance contained by the firecracker then releases colourful sparkles in the sky.
 These sparkles usually tend to form a parabolic shape that can be easily observed by an observer standing on the earth.